BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 <a name="using-the-program"></a>
 <div align="center"> <h3>🖥️Usage🖥️</h3></div>

 > 🔥Important🔥 more detailed instructions are located within the ```User Guide``` tab.

-### Activate Virtual Environment and start the program
+### Activate the virtual environment and start the program
 > Every time you want to use the program you must activate the virtual environment:
 ```
 .\Scripts\activate